gundogcreative/Client-Portal/readme.md

     + .secondaryNav

 ######.navBar
 The .navBar encompasses the entire structure of the navigation elements.
-It's the basic container that holds all of the required elements.
+It's the basic container that holds all of the required navigation bar elements.

 ######.navBar > .brand
 The .brand div holds the nuHome brand, designed with Google fonts (Maven Pro).